pkhimchuk/Assessment_Modelling/README.md

 # Assessment index modelling - solution
 This script calculates levels of index with constituents limited to 3 stocks weights 50%,  25%, 25% according to their market cap.
 Index is rebalanced at the beginning of every month.
+Results are exported to csv file.

 # Business logic